FNNDSC/fnndsc/js/rev/README.md

 ```bash
 ./pfdicom_rev -I /var/www/html/rev/src/fnndsc/js/rev/library-anon/ -e dcm -O %inputDir -v 3 --printElapsedTime --server http://XXXXXXXX.XXX:XXXX
 ```
-NOTE: As an example a server name would be : http://centurion.tch.harvard.edu:8060
+NOTE: BE CAREFUL, you need to change the server in the command.
+As an example a server name would be : http://centurion.tch.harvard.edu:8060

 NOTE2: If you want to use the --studyJSON parameters of pfdicom_rev, you should change this line in `src/rev-app.html`
 ```bash